RustRover 2024.3 Help

 Running

-Run with temporary configuration
+Run with default configuration

 To run a target quickly using a default setup, choose one of the following options: